 Pocono Mountains Counties

-Learn more on the counties that make up the Poconos!
+Learn more about the counties that make up the Poconos!

 With 2,400 square miles encompassing Pennsylvania’s Wayne, Pike, Monroe, and Carbon counties, the Pocono Mountains region is home to rolling mountain terrain, breathtakingly beautiful waterfalls, thriving woodlands, and 170 miles of winding rivers.

-Honesdale -- more specifically, the county seat of Wayne County -- is the precise location of the birth of the American railroad.
+Honesdale, the county seat of Wayne County, is the location of the birth of the American railroad.
 The first steam locomotive, the Stourbridge Lion, built in Stourbridge, England, was brought across the sea and set up on the tracks of the Delaware and Hudson Canal Company in Honesdale in 1829.
-An exact replica can now be seen at the Wayne County Historical Building on Main Street.
+An exact replica can now be seen at the Wayne County Historical Society & Museum on Main Street.
 The original train is in the Smithsonian Institute in Washington, D.C.

 The restored Victorian town of Hawley along the Lackawaxen River offers special events throughout the year, theatre productions and shopping.
 Antiquing is a favorite activity in Wayne County with more than 45 dealers to visit.
 The Dorflinger-Suydam Wildlife Sanctuary and Glass Museum offers hiking trails, summer outdoor concert series, art shows and a collection of over 600 pieces of Dorflinger glass which graced the tables of Presidents Lincoln to Wilson.

+Reconnect with nature in Wayne County at pristine Prompton State Park or along the Upper Delaware Scenic & Recreational River along the Pennsylvania-New York border.
 Wayne County has more lakes than any other county in Pennsylvania.
-So bring your rod - the trout, bass, walleyes, pickerel, muskies and salmon are biting.
+So bring your fishing rod - the trout, bass, walleyes, pickerel, muskies and salmon are biting.

 The town of Milford was named one of Pennsylvania's "Prettiest Painted Places" by the Paint Quality Institute.
 It was also home to Gifford Pinchot, the first director of the US Forestry Service under Theodore Roosevelt.
-The Pinchot Estate is now administered by the Forestry Service as the Pinchot Institute for Conservation Studies and is considered their most precious resource.
+The Pinchot Estate at Grey Towers National Historic Landmark is now administered by the Forestry Service as the Pinchot Institute for Conservation Studies and is considered their most precious resource.

 Lake Wallenpaupack, which lies in both Pike and Wayne Counties, is the third largest man-made lake in Pennsylvania.
 It was built in 1926 by Pennsylvania Power & Light Company.
 Fifteen miles in length, Lake Wallenpaupack provides 52 miles of shoreline for outdoor recreation.
-Visitors will find rentals of any type of water sport equipment from canoes to water skis, sailboats and ice fishing equipment, readily available.
+Visitors will find a wide variety of water sport equipment rentals from canoes to water skis, sailboats and ice fishing equipment, readily available.

-Monroe County's popularity as a vacation destination dates back to 1820.
+Monroe County's popularity as a vacation destination dates back over two centuries.
 By 1900, the high altitudes were attracting thousands of visitors from Philadelphia and New York City.
 Today, tourism is the largest single industry in Monroe County.
 Considered the eastern 'gateway to the Poconos' through the Delaware Water Gap, Monroe County is the most populated of the four Pocono Mountains counties.
 Similar to the other three, there is a wide variety of year-round activities to choose from.

 Visitors to Monroe County often search out "Sullivan's Trail," the portion of the route of General John Sullivan's famous march of 1778 from Easton to New York that reaches from Tannersville to Pocono Pines.
 This trail leads visitors to the road that scales Big Pocono Mountain, one of the highest points in the Pocono Mountains that offers magnificent vistas.

-Monroe County is home to Pocono Raceway another popular attraction near Blakeslee in the western Pocono Mountains.
+Monroe County is also home to Pocono Raceway, a popular attraction near Blakeslee in the western Pocono Mountains.
 It hosts two NASCAR Cup Series races in the summer.
-Those interested in driving on the famous tri-oval can go to the Stockcar racing experience to take on the 2 1/2 mile track.
-Blakeslee offers close proximity to such attractions as Hickory Run State Park, Lehigh Gorge State Park, and the Lehigh River.
-Ski areas nearby include Big Boulder and Jack Frost Mountain.
-Big Boulder and Jack Frost, along with Split Rock Resort are also desirable places for year-round accommodations and entertainment close to Blakeslee.
+Those interested in driving on the famous tri-oval can book the stock car racing experience to take on the 2 1/2 mile track.

 The Pennsylvania portion of the Delaware Water Gap National Recreation Area lies in Monroe and Pike Counties, straddling the Delaware River.
-Hiking, cross-country skiing and equestrian trails, fishing, interpretive programs, and 25 miles of the infamous Appalachian Trail are found in or around the recreation area.
+Hiking, biking, cross-country skiing and equestrian trails, fishing, interpretive programs, and 25 miles of the famous Appalachian Trail are found in or around the recreation area.
+In the winter, skiing, snowboarding and snow tubing are available in Monroe County at Camelback Mountain in Tannersville and Shawnee Mountain Ski Area in East Stroudsburg.

 Situated in a region filled with clear lakes, wide-open countryside and rugged mountains, Carbon County offers year-round, outdoor activity.
-With three ski resorts to choose from -- Blue Mountain in Palmerton and Big Boulder in Lake Harmony and Jack Frost in Blakeslee -- winter visitors can find abundant skiing, snowboarding, snowtubing and snowmobiling, plus organized activities for children.
+With three ski resorts to choose from -- Blue Mountain Resort in Palmerton, Big Boulder Ski Area in Lake Harmony and Jack Frost Mountain in White Haven -- winter visitors can find plenty of fun on the slopes.

-Carbon County is home to three state parks and two recreation areas -- Mauch Chunk Lake Park in Jim Thorpe, Francis E. Walter Dam and Recreation Area between White Haven and Bear Creek, Beltzville State Park in Beltzville, Lehigh Gorge State Park which spans both Carbon and Luzerne Counties and Hickory Run State Park -- which provide prime fall foliage viewing.
+Carbon County is home to three state parks and two recreation areas - Mauch Chunk Lake Park in Jim Thorpe, Francis E. Walter Dam and Recreation Area between White Haven and Bear Creek, Beltzville State Park, Lehigh Gorge State Park which spans both Carbon and Luzerne Counties and Hickory Run State Park - which provide prime fall foliage viewing.
 During spring and summer, visitors enjoy whitewater rafting, hiking, picnicking, sailing, swimming, fishing and mountain biking.

 Visitors may want to plan their time in the Pocono Mountains around one of Carbon County's annual festivals.
 October's Fall Foliage Festival offers arts and crafts, food and entertainment right in the center of Jim Thorpe.
 The Olde Time Christmas Celebration provides festive, old-fashioned fun for all ages.

-Learn about the Delaware & Lehigh National Heritage Corridor.
+Learn about the Delaware & Lehigh National Heritage Corridor which runs through Carbon County.